-3. Pulse oximetry: Monitor for a possible fall in SaO2.

 4. Arterial blood gases: Metabolic or mixed acidosis.
 Respiratory alkalosis may sometimes be present in the early stages of shock due to hyperventilation; possible hypoxemia (see Acid-Base Disturbances).

 5. Imaging studies: Chest radiographs: Look for the signs of heart failure (cardiac enlargement, pulmonary congestion, pulmonary edema) and causes of respiratory insufficiency or sepsis.
 Chest computed tomography (CT) scans are indicated in patients with suspected pulmonary embolism (computed tomography angiography [CTA]), aortic dissection, or aortic aneurysm rupture.
 Plain abdominal radiographs are performed in the case of suspected GI perforation or mechanical intestinal obstruction.
 Abdominal ultrasonography or CT is used to search for the source of infection in sepsis.
 Venous ultrasonography and pulmonary CTA (pulmonary embolism protocol) is indicated in the case of suspected deep vein thrombosis or pulmonary embolism.
 Head CT scans are indicated in the case of suspected stroke, brain edema, or posttraumatic lesions.

 6. Blood group is to be determined in each patient either directly or on the basis of medical records.

 7. Other studies: Venous blood hemoglobin oxygen saturation (preferably in the superior vena cava [SvcO2] or pulmonary trunk [mixed venous blood—SvmO2]) and venous blood gases from those central areas (SvcO2 <70% or SvmO2 <65% indicates compromised oxygen delivery to the tissues and a compensatory increase in oxygen extraction from the blood), microbiology (in septic shock), hormonal tests (thyroid-stimulating hormone and free thyroxine in the case of suspected myxedema coma or thyroid storm, cortisol in the case of suspected adrenal crisis), toxicology (suspected poisoning), allergy tests (IgE and allergic skin tests after recovery from anaphylactic shock).

-1. Maintain the airway (see Cardiac Arrest and Head Injury), intubate the patient, and start mechanical ventilation as deemed necessary.
+1. Maintain the airway (see Cardiac Arrest), intubate the patient, and start mechanical ventilation as deemed necessary.
 Note that introducing positive-pressure ventilation in addition to patient sedation and effects of drugs used during intubation may all lead to hypotension.
 Be prepared to take appropriate action to treat worsening hypotension if needed (rapid volume replacement, vasoconstrictors).

-### two